What is total parenteral nutrition?

-Some newborns cannot absorb sufficient nutrition through the stomach and intestine, collectively known as the gastrointestinal (GI) tract.
-Therefore, they need to receive nutrients through a vein, or intravenously (IV).
+Some newborns can’t absorb sufficient nutrition through the stomach and intestine.
+This area is known as the gastrointestinal (GI) tract.
+In this case, they need to receive nutrients through a vein, or intravenously (IV).

 In some infants, the GI tract functions well enough to allow some regular feedings, along with some IV feedings.
 This is called partial parenteral nutrition (PPN).
 Other infants must receive all of their nutrition via IV.
 This is called total parenteral nutrition (TPN).

 TPN allows fluids to enter the body and provide nutrients while bypassing the GI tract.
 TPN delivers a combination of protein, carbohydrates, fats, vitamins, and minerals to an infant’s body.
-It also delivers electrolytes, which help keep the body hydrated.
+It also delivers electrolytes that help regulate nutrient balance at the cellular level.

-If sick or premature infants cannot properly absorb nutrients by mouth for an extended period, their lives may be endangered.
-Therefore, UCSF Children’s Hospital recommends that infants who need support from TPN nutrition start receiving it within three days of birth (UCSF, 2006).
+If sick or premature infants can’t properly absorb nutrients by mouth for an extended period it may be dangerous.
+The UCSF Children’s Hospital

-- inadequate time in the womb (prevents the infant from receiving his or her full supply of necessary nutrients for healthy growth and development)
+- inadequate time in the womb, which prevents the infant from receiving their full supply of necessary nutrients for healthy growth and development.

-The following health problems may develop in infants through the use of TPN or IV lines for feeding:
+reports that about 5 to 10 percent of patients of all ages have complications related to central line IV access.
+The following health problems often develop in infants through the use of TPN or IV lines for feeding:

 - liver problems